IgorMuzyka/Tyler/README.md

 **Goals:**

-- Ability to define UI(and a bit more) for iOS/tvOS/macOS anywhere Swift can run.
+- Ability to define UI(and a bit more) for iOS/tvOS/macOS anywhere Swift can run(including linux).
 - Flexible and Extendable DSL.
 - Persistable and Restorable UI definition.